WilleeRobot/calgary_gps-cli-app/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/freeWillee/calgary_gps.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+TO SUBMIT PULL REQUEST:

+1) Fork and clone the repo: git clone git@github.com:freeWillee/calgary_gps-cli-app.git
+2) Setup machine by running: ./bin/setup
+3) Make changes
+4) Add tests for changes if possible
+5) Push to your local fork and submit pull request: https://github.com/freeWillee/calgary_gps-cli-app/pulls

+** Please allow for at least 3 business days before receiving a response.
+Please write tests for changes and write good commit messages."

 ## License